Take a Family Sunday Drive: The Gorgeous Southern Highlands

 Another beautiful historic village, established in the 1830s, with unique and heritage-style places and activities to explore.
 The Berrima Heritage Walk is the way you can see it all, frozen in time, including the once-upon-a-time post office, Berrima Gaol, Parsley Cottage, the Large Oak Tree planted in 1890, Harper's mansion, and so much more.

 Harper's Mansion is one of our top picks for heritage buildings.
-It's a 2-storey brick house from 1834 that will delight visitors young and old with its long hazelnut walk, pond full of native frogs, and the maze whose hedges were established over a decade ago.
+It's a 2-storey brick house from 1834 that will delight visitors young and old with its long hazelnut walk, a pond full of native frogs, and the maze whose hedges were established over a decade ago.
 The Bendooley Estate Book Barn is a real treat too.
 Once a hayshed, the book barn is full of new, used and rare books and is the centrepiece of Bendooley Estate.
 It has cathedral ceilings, a huge stone fireplace, rustic iron pendant lights, and you can enjoy a coffee and cake in this magical space!

 For some delicious local goodies, head to Mrs Oldbucks Pantry full of homemade jams, preserves, honeys, oil and confectionary.